ABOUT US

 - Psychology and law issues

-IACFP Board of Directors effective January 2024
+IACFP Board of Directors Effective January 2025

 United StatesDr.
-Melvin Hinton is a licensed Clinical Psychologist and currently is the Chief of Mental Health and Addiction Recovery Services for the Illinois Department of Corrections.
-Dr. Hinton has seventeen years of clinical experience working in correctional settings including Cook County Department of Corrections, California Department of Corrections and Lake County Jail in Waukegan, Illinois.
+Melvin Hinton is a licensed Clinical Psychologist and currently is the Chief of Mental Health Services for the Illinois Department of Corrections.
+Dr. Hinton has twenty-four- years of clinical experience working in correctional settings including Cook County Department of Corrections, California Department of Corrections& Rehabilitation and Lake County Jail in Waukegan, Illinois.
 Additionally, Dr. Hinton is currently an Adjunct Professor at St. Francis University in Joliet, Illinois teaching Introduction to Forensic Psychology and Introduction to Crisis Intervention to undergraduate students.
-Dr. Hinton has also taught as an Adjunct Professor at Chicago State University, Western International University, and has guest lectured at the Chicago School of Professional Psychology and Olive-Harvey College in Chicago.
-Dr. Hinton has served on the executive board of the Chicago School Education System and been the chair of the Health and Rehabilitation section of the Illinois Psychological Association (IPA).
-Dr. Hinton completed his undergraduate studies at the University of Michigan and obtained his doctoral degree in Clinical Psychology from the Chicago School of Professional Psychology.
-The most important position held by Dr. Hinton is as a husband and father to his seven year old son.
+Dr. Hinton has also taught as an Adjunct Professor at Chicago State University, Western International University, and has guest lectured at the University of Michigan, Chicago School of Professional Psychology, and Olive-Harvey College in Chicago.Dr.
+Hinton currently serves as Immediate Past President of the International Association for Correctional and Forensic Psychology (IACFP)and hasserved on the executive board of The Chicago School Education System, as well as the chair of the Health and Rehabilitation section of the Illinois Psychological Association (IPA).Dr.
+Hinton completed his undergraduate studies at the University of Michigan and obtained his doctoral degree in Clinical Psychology from the Chicago School of Professional Psychology.
+The most important positions held by Dr. Hinton are husband and a father to his fourteen-year-old son.

 United StatesDr.
 Althouse completed his psychology internship at the University of Wisconsin’s Department of Psychiatry in 1971 and received his Ph.D. in Psychology from Pennsylvania State University in 1975.
 Dr. Althouse has had 37 years of experience as a clinical/correctional/forensic psychologist in both staff and supervisory positions in the Wisconsin Department of Corrections or the Wisconsin Department of Health and Social Services.
 Dr. Althouse has been a member of the American Association for Correctional Psychology since the late 1990s, was later elected President and is now Secretary of the Executive Board of the International Association for Correctional and Forensic Psychology.
 Dr. Althouse co-authored two revisions of the Standards for psychology services and jails, prisons, correctional facilities and agencies published by the American Association for Correctional Psychology in the Journal of Criminal Justice and Behavior (2000 and 2010).
 Although retired from Wisconsin’s Department of Corrections, Dr. Althouse has remained active in matters related to the criminal justice system, and among his other contributions to the field provides expert testimony in litigation involving inmate suicides.